Solo-Hawk/CS-Army-Discord-Reboot/README.md

 ## Task List

++ ERROR HANDLING
++ Add custom help commands
++ Change more plain text messages to embeds
++ Add Modules for more functionality
+    - <del>Starboard</del>
+    - <del>Auto-Assign Roles Message</del>
+    - Moderation (Kick, Ban, etc)
+    - <del>Welcome Message</del>
+    - Improved Suggestions
+    - Votes
-[x] - Deploy basic build of MDB
+    - Some sort of logging?
-[x] - Deploy basic build of CS Army Bot
+    - Server Stats
-[x] - Make better branch names (Development and Deployment look too similar when I'm tired) [ ] - Refactor Files and Variables, make naming clear [ ] - Commenting and sorting WIP modules
++ Refactor Files and Variables, make naming clear
-[ ] - Building module template
-[ ] - Bot support multi-server
++ Update to use a database instead of a json file

+## Other Notes

+The folder core/ contains a guild_data.json, config.json and a token.txt